 The alternative to flying with your dog as a normal pet is to obtain accommodation for your dog as a psychiatric service dog (PSD).
 It is possible to train an ESA to become a psychiatric service dog if certain requirements are met.
 PSDs are often used to help with the same mental health conditions that ESA owners deal with, but they are trained to perform tasks relating to the owner’s disability.

 We’ll discuss who qualifies for PSDs and documentation requirements in the next sections, but note that if you are traveling with a psychiatric service dog, airlines are still mandated to accommodate you free of charge.

 PSDs are exempt from fees and exempt from other restrictions relating to pets, such as limitations on breed, size, and weight.
-That means that PSDs can generally fly in the cabin free of charge instead of cargo (except for huge dogs, which may not fit in aircraft cabins).
+That means that PSDs can generally fly in the cabin free of charge instead of cargo (there might be an exemption for very large dogs that do not fit in the aircraft cabin).

 3. How to Qualify for a Psychiatric Service Dog